okapia/ldapfmt/README.md

 piped to `sed`, ends up being the clumsy solution to a variety of problems.
 If multiple searches are needed, this is not especially efficient because separate connections to the LDAP server are made.
-There are scripting languages that can hook into a proper ABI for LDAP queries but for typical use cases, a template language can express the desired results more succinctly.
+There are scripting languages that can hook into a proper API for LDAP queries but for typical use cases, a template language can express the desired results more succinctly.

 ldapfmt combines [minijinja](https://github.com/mitsuhiko/minijinja) with